soil-kt/soil-docs/guide/query/hello-query.md

 )
 ```

-To understand how `QueryReceiver` is processed within the function, let’s look at the function definition of `buildKtorQueryKey` provided by the *query-receivers-ktor* package.
+To understand how `QueryReceiver` is processed within the function, let's look at the function definition of `buildKtorQueryKey` provided by the *query-receivers-ktor* package.
 This function is defined as an inline function wrapping the `buildQueryKey` function.
 It references the `httpClient` extension property from `QueryReceiver` and provides a `fetch` block with `HttpClient` as its Receiver type instead of `QueryReceiver`.